 Patients may feel particularly vulnerable in a health care setting and may not always express their concerns.
 Therefore, use your professional judgment to determine the patient's comfort level and whether the presence of an additional person is advisable in certain circumstances.

 Mandatory Reporting of Sexual Abuse of a Patient

-If you have reasonable grounds, obtained in the course of practicing the profession, to believe that a ND or a member of another college has sexually abused a patient, you are required to report it to the appropriate college.
-Information regarding the College's complaints and reports process can be found on the website here.
+If you have reasonable grounds, obtained in the course of practicing the profession, to believe that a naturopathic doctor or a member of another college has sexually abused a patient, you are required to report it to the appropriate college.
+Information regarding the College's complaints and reports process can be found on the website here

 The legislation also states that the patient's name is to be included in the report only if the patient gives consent.